MythologIQ/Hearthlink/docs/FEATURE_MAP.md

 - Real-time dashboard
 - Comprehensive test suite

-**Status Note:** Core Sentry persona not implemented, but all functionality exists in enterprise modules (SIEM, RBAC/ABAC, Advanced Monitoring)
+**Status Note:** Core Sentry persona fully implemented with all features described in documentation.
+Includes fallback implementations for core-only environments and enterprise module integration when available.

 ---